Disciplinary proceedings opened against Real, Barcelona and Juventus over ESL

 The three clubs were the only ones of 12 original breakaway clubs who did not subsequently renounce the competition.

-Disciplinary proceedings have been opened against Real Madrid, Barcelona and Juventus in connection to their involvement in the aborted European Super League UEFA has announced.
+Disciplinary proceedings have been opened against Real Madrid, Barcelona and Juventus over their involvement in the aborted European Super League UEFA has announced.

 The three teams were the only ones of 12 original breakaway clubs who did not subsequently renounce the competition and reaffirm their commitment to UEFA.